BattleFishManMc/paper-troubleshoot/README.md

 # Spigot/Paper Common Exploit Issues

-This document is here to offer configuration suggestions for common problems people experience when playing on CraftBukkit forks.
+This document offers configuration suggestions for common problems people experience when playing on CraftBukkit forks.

 ## The "Problem"

 Out of the box, Spigot can modify, or more specifically nerf, certain aspects of gameplay.
-While these changes may not be noticeable to the purists of survival gameplay, you may find things are not functioning as you expect them to when you expand your gameplay horizons.
+While these changes may not be noticeable to the purists of survival gameplay, you may find things not functioning as you expect them to when expanding your gameplay horizons.

-Maybe you found a cool farm you want to build but after building it you noticed something isn't quite right and it's not matching up with the farm's showcase.
+Maybe you found a cool farm you want to build, after building it, you noticed something isn't quite right and it's not matching the farm's showcase.

 Paper, a fork of Spigot, and more widely used, makes further modifications to the game.
 It does fix a lot of Spigots issues, and it is highly recommended you use it over Spigot.